 Employing diverse candidates and preventing unconscious biases is key to achieving our obligation of providing equal opportunities (Equality Act 2010) by remaining diverse in your thinking as an employer.
 Hiring objectively is good for business because it helps you hire the best person for the job without issue or bias.
 An inclusive workplace illustrates a positive and attractive culture and will promote itself in your continuous quest for Emerging Talent.

 Apprenticeships, like other important talent initiatives, should be aligned to corporate strategy and accountable to the same business metrics as other people-related programmes.
-Diversity and inclusion has become a strategic issue around the world.
+Diversity and inclusion have become a strategic issue around the world.
 Business leaders now see diversity as a business priority from apprentices to the boardroom.
 There is strong evidence available that shows a link between an organisation’s workforce diversity and performance.
 For diversity recruiting to be effective, you can’t treat all diverse apprenticeship candidates the same, strategies to attract new apprentices should be tailored to each diverse segment.

 ‘33% Candidates are from a diverse background